syncfusion-content/javascript-docs/js/Grid/Filter.md

 By default, the checkbox list generated from distinct values of the filter column from data source which give easy option search and select the required items.

 Also on checkbox list generation, if the number of distinct values are higher than 1000, the excel filter will display only first 1000 values to ensure the best performance on rendering and search.
-However this limit customized to according to your requirement by setting [`filterSettings.maxFilterChoices`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-maxfilterchoices "") with required limit in integer.
+However this limit customized to according to your requirement by setting [`filterSettings.maxFilterChoices`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-maxfilterchoices "filterSettings.maxFilterChoices") with required limit in integer.

-T> [1.
-Using filter events you can change the datasource of the checkbox list. <BR> 2. [`ej.Query`](http://help.syncfusion.com/js/api/ejquery# "") of checkbox list can also be changed using filter events.]
+N> 1.
+Using filter events you can change the datasource of the checkbox list.
+N> 2. [`ej.Query`](http://help.syncfusion.com/js/api/ejquery# "ej.Query") of checkbox list can also be changed using filter events.

 The following code example describes the above behavior.